 - shooting, burning, itching breast pain that came on during a feed and lasted hours

-However we didn’t realize how many of MY symptoms matched.
+We didn’t realize how many of MY symptoms matched.

 Finally, at 9 months and after texting her ‘this is worse than labor and delivery’, she brought it up again.
 She gave us the name of a doctor.
 We did an email consult with Dr. Kotlow in Albany, NY, and he determined that Baby Boy did have both ties.

 The first time breastfeeding after his 5 minute laser surgery was nearly pain-free.
-I sat there, a puddle of emotion, shocked by the difference.
+I sat there, a puddle of emotion, shocked to my core by the difference.
 We went on to successfully nurse another 7.5 months.
 I’m so thankful we finally figured it out, but I’m sad that I missed enjoying those 9.5 months of breastfeeding (or doing anything with) my baby because of the amount of misery I was in.

 We learned our lesson and when Baby Girl was born we had her checked right away.
 She had a lip tie, but no tongue tie.
 Her laser surgery was 1 week after her birth.
 I was already getting plugged ducts during that time.
 We haven’t had any issues with her latch since and we’ve been going strong 16+ months so far. 🙂